 There are currently no general tuition fees in Baden-Württemberg; however, there are some exceptions.
 Please contact the University of Tübingen's international admissions team for details.

-Even by German comparison, Tübingen is a safe city with a very low crime rate.
-Nonetheless, train stations may attract dodgy individuals, so please be careful around these areas, especially during night times.
-Generally, do not walk around alone during the night if you can avoid it.
+Tübingen is a safe city with a very low crime rate, even by German standards.
+Nonetheless, train stations may attract dodgy individuals, so please be careful around these areas, especially at night.
+Generally, it’s better to not walk alone at night if you can avoid it.

 We strongly recommend to always lock your front door and close all windows when you leave the house.

 Tübingen is a very liberal city and generally a safe place to live, no matter your sexual orientation or gender identity.
 Same-sex marriage is legal in Germany, and anti-discrimination laws protect minorities.
-Therefore, many people choose to be out at work and within their circle of friends.
+While homophobia and transphobia are unfortunately not yet a thing of the past, the majority of the Tübingen population has a neutral/positive attitude towards their fellow LGBT* citizens, and many people choose to be out at work and within their circle of friends.
 If you need further information about support groups and meetups, please contact your personal support.

 Tübingen is a special place for research.
 Very few locations offer such a wide range of research areas in such close proximity - both physically and figuratively.
 Not only are all of Tübingen's research institutions just a stone's throw away from each other, they also collaborate closely within the Tübingen Research Campus.